wp-plugins/rss-footer/readme.txt

 Installation is easy:

 * Download the plugin.
-* Copy `rss-footer.php` to the plugins directory of your blog.
+* Copy the `rss-footer` folder to the plugins directory of your blog.
 * Enable the plugin in your admin panel.
 * An options panel will appear under Options.
 * Choose the line you want to add.